Xiongnu: Han–Xiongnu war

 In 104 and 102 BC, the Han fought and won the War of the Heavenly Horses against the Kingdom of Dayuan.
 As a result, the Han gained many Ferghana horses which further aided them in their battle against the Xiongnu.
 As a result of these battles, the Han Empire controlled the strategic region from the Ordos and Gansu corridor to Lop Nor.
 They succeeded in separating the Xiongnu from the Qiang peoples to the south, and also gained direct access to the Western Regions.
 Because of strong Han control over the Xiongnu, the Xiongnu became unstable and were no longer a threat to the Han Empire.

-Ban Chao, Protector General (都護; Duhu) of the Han dynasty, embarked with an army of 70,000 soldiers in a campaign against the Xiongnu remnants who were harassing the trade route now known as the Silk Road.
-His successful military campaign saw the subjugation of one Xiongnu tribe after another.
-Ban Chao also sent an envoy named Gan Ying to Daqin (Rome).
-Ban Chao was created the Marquess of Dingyuan (定遠侯, i.e., "the Marquess who stabilized faraway places") for his services to the Han Empire and returned to the capital Luoyang at the age of 70 years and died there in the year 102.
-Following his death, the power of the Xiongnu in the Western Regions increased again, and the emperors of subsequent dynasties did not reach as far west until the Tang dynasty.